InsulationCalculator

 Basement WallsR-5 to R-11R-11 to R-15R-15 to R-19

-Use our insulation R-value calculator above — just select the location and your climate zone, and it automatically recommends the right R-value for you.
+Use our insulation R-value calculator above โ€” just select the location and your climate zone, and it automatically recommends the right R-value for you.
 Understanding how to calculate R-value of insulation is important: it is the measure of thermal resistance per inch of material thickness.
 To reach a total R-value, divide the target by the R-value per inch of your chosen material to find the required thickness.
 For example, to reach R-49 with cellulose (R-3.5/inch), you need about 14 inches of material.
+This is exactly how our how much insulation do I need calculator works behind the scenes.

 Frequently Asked Questions

-How much insulation do I need?
+How much insulation do I need for my house?

 Measure the length and width of the area you want to insulate, then multiply them to get the square footage.
 Enter this into our insulation calculator along with the desired R-value and insulation type to get the exact amount you need.
 For a typical 1,000 sq ft attic, you will need about 27-30 bags of blown-in cellulose at R-49.
+For how much insulation do I need for walls or floors, our calculator handles each area separately.

 How do I calculate insulation for walls?